Deakin Cognitive Neuroscience Unit

 Brain Systems and Neurotherapeutics Lab

-The Brain Systems and Neurotherapeutics Lab uses advanced neuroscience techniques to better understand brain activity underlying neurodevelopmental, psychiatric and neurological disorders, such as autism, schizophrenia and dystonia.
+The Brain Systems and Neurotherapeutics Lab uses advanced neuroscience techniques to better understand brain activity in neurotypical populations and in neurodevelopmental, psychiatric, and neurological disorders, including autism, depression and schizophrenia.
 Our researchers use this knowledge to develop novel therapies that can target these brain systems and improve outcomes for individuals and their families.

 Our flagship projects include:

-• Clinical trials examining the behavioural and neurophysiological effects of cannabidiol (CBD) in autistic children.
+- Clinical trials examining the behavioural and neurophysiological effects of cannabidiol (CBD) in neurotypical and neurodevelopmental populations.

 Make meaningful discoveries